 - 1. Handbook: For the current rules of competition and administration, the online version will supersede all printed copies of the handbook.
 For the purposes of point tabulation, the competition year for both the Heritage Circuit and Prairie Cup Series will be from November 1st of the previous year to October 31st of the current calendar year. - 2.
 The SHF will supply a first-place ribbon for each Heritage class in all shows participating in the SHF Heritage Circuit.
 Ribbons will only be provided for SHF Heritage Circuit classes on the approved class list of the current year. - 3.
 Show Committees must submit applications and a FINAL COPY prize lists at least FOUR WEEKS prior to the show date or a \$25.00 penalty fee may be assessed to the show.
 Shows submitting late applications must also pay any courier, bus, or extra shipping costs incurred. - 4.
 Shows are able to dual sanction their horse show to offer both Heritage Circuit and Prairie Cup classes.
 This will allow riders to easily make the transition to the higher performance levels. - 5.
 Forms for class results and ribbons will be sent to each show after the SHF office receives and approves their permit, sanction, class applications, and prize list. - 6.
 Show organizers must submit the results of each SHF Heritage Circuit class, along with any nominations or membership applications received at the show.
 All show organizers must submit the \$50.00 filing fee, or their show will not be sanctioned.
-The show organizer can submit a separate cheque for the \$50.00 filing fee which will be destroyed if results are received in the SHF office within 2 weeks from the last day of the show OR the show organizer can pay the \$50.00 filing fee along with all other show permit/sanctioning fees (by e-transfer or credit card) and a refund will be issued if show results are received in the SHF office within 2 weeks from the last day of the show office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the SHF office within 2 weeks from the last day of the show. - 7.
+The show organizer can submit a separate cheque for the \$50.00 filing fee which will be destroyed if results are received in the SHF office within 2 weeks from the last day of the show OR the show organizer can pay the \$50.00 filing fee along with all other show permit/sanctioning fees (by e-transfer or credit card) and a refund will be issued if show results are received in the SHF office within 2 weeks from the last day of the show OR the show permit/sanctioning fees (by e-transfer or credit card) and a refund will be issued if show results are received in the SHF office within 2 weeks from the last day of the show. - 7.
 Dressage placings AND percentage scores must be submitted to the SHF by show committees on the results forms. - 8.
 Competition results must be received by October 31st for points to be included in the tabulation for awards.